 Does your kitty always scratch on the furniture (or someplace they’re not meant to be scratching?)
-Or perhaps, you want to get a cat and want to ensure that they use the convenient cat scratching post and not your magnificent upholstered dining table?
+Or perhaps, you want to get a cat and want to ensure that they use the convenient cat scratching post and not your magnificent upholstered dining room chairs?
 I assure you that reading these five tips will show you how to get your kitten to use the scratching post just the way you want it.

-- Pick a suitable Cat’s Scratching Post Material.
+Pick a Suitable Cat’s Scratching Post Material.

 Some cats may prefer cardboard, some like sisal; others may like the feel of a carpet.
 I advise that you to try a few to see what your cats like best.
 Our cats prefer the sisal wrapped poles.